Excidion/reproML/reproML/docs/structure.md

 │   ├── notebooks      <- Your most polished notebooks can go here.
 │   ├── index.md       <- Landing page, describe the project and team.
 │   ├── business.md    <- Document business context and goals.
-│   ├── licenses.md    <- Generated report of dependency licenses.
-Do not touch.
 │   ├── model.md       <- Document modeling from data to ML.
 │   └── structure.md   <- Document tools and technical organization.
 You are here.
 │